Week | Date | Weekly Module |

 Assessments

-There are two assessments throughout the semester: the midterm (March 1) and the final (May 3).
+There are two assessments throughout the semester: the midterm (March 6) and the final (during finals week).
 The purpose of these assessments is to provide you with feedback on your general engagement and retention of information during the course.

 Please note that both assessments will be cumulative, i.e., these assessments will be based on the course content covered up until the previous class and will involve multiple-choice, true/false and/or short-answer questions.